alexia-nt/Restaurant-Recommendations-Dialog-System/README.md

 Then the conversation starts.

 ## Part1C.py
-This part of the project extends part1B.py.
+This part of the project extends part1B.py by adding a simple reasoning component and some congigurabilities.

 More specifically, the following features (columns) are added to the DataFrame that contains the restaurant information:
 - **food quality** (good / bad)